-ACHIEVEMENT TESTING: Each spring, students in 1st-10th grades take standardized achievement tests; students in the odd grades also take a cognitive ability test.
+ACHIEVEMENT TESTING: Each spring, students in 1st-11th grades take standardized achievement tests; students in the odd grades also take a cognitive ability test.
+Currently, HCS uses the IOWA Achievement Tests and CogAt ability test.
 These tests offer a measurement that compares a student's achievement to national averages.
 The cognitive ability tests measure a student's cognitive ability to learn in school.
 These tests are not used to promote or retain students; they are used to measure a student's individual progress in school.
 These tests also provide the school with group data that can be used to evaluate the effectiveness of the curriculum and identify gaps in instruction that need to be addressed.
 Because curriculum standards differ from school to school, as well as among test designers, HCS gives the most consideration to the math and language arts tests.
-11th-12th graders take either the SAT or ACT tests.
-These tests are required for college-prep students.
+Upperclassmen may take at least one college entrance test: SAT or ACT tests.

 CURRICULUM TESTING: Throughout the year, students will take curriculum tests and quizzes.
 Other projects will also be included in the grading system.
 A report card will be issued at the end of each quarter and will be the best report of each student's academic progress.
-These grades determine whether or not a student will be promoted to the next grade by the end of the year.
+These grades determine whether a student will be promoted to the next grade by the end of the year.